-Cloud’s Forum Adventures was a poorly-organized webcomic series that ran from 2012 to 2015.
-The series focused on Cloud’s Observatory,a celestial institution responsible for protecting the world from harm.
-Its characters were unique in that each one was loosely based on a real-life member of the Cloud Nine Forums.
-Most of these characters took the form of kirbies to make them simpler and faster to draw.
+Cloud’s Forum Adventures (often shortened to CFA) was a poorly-written comic series that ran from 2012 to 2014.
+The series focused on Cloud’s Observatory, a celestial institution responsible for protecting the heavens from harm.
+Its characters were “unique” in that each one was loosely based on a real-life member of the Observatory Forums.
+Most of these characters took the form of kirbies to make them simpler to draw.
 Cloud’s Forum Adventures had nothing to do with the actual Kirby universe.

 - Saga 1: Oblivion Island